Be an Investor, Not a Gambler

-- Wasting food doesn’t just mean not finishing dinner – the bulk of waste in the home comes from mismanagement in planning, shopping and management of food.
-And while it’s wasteful, the larger loss is the lack of respect – a lack of respect of the food itself, the resources in the production and distribution, the money it costs to buy.
+- Wasting food doesn’t just mean not finishing dinner – the bulk of waste in the home comes from mismanagement in planning, shopping, and management of food.
+And while it’s wasteful, the larger loss is the lack of respect – a lack of respect for the food itself, the resources in the production and distribution, the money it costs to buy.

-- It may be a stretch to think about include the saying of a grace, a blessing or a thanking of some sort before a meal as a business policy, but I believe it is so important.
-It doesn’t need to include the invocation of a religious diety, even a sincere moment to talk about the food before we eat it.
+- It may be a stretch to think about including the saying of a grace, a blessing or a thanking of some sort before a meal as a business policy, but I believe it is so important.
+It doesn’t need to include the invocation of a religious deity, even a sincere moment to talk about the food before we eat it.